Barclays seeks up to 700 staff for new Dallas technology hub

-LONDON, June 14 Barclays is aiming to recruit up to 700 technology staff in the next 18 months at a new centre in the United States that will develop applications for investment banking and consumer banking.
+LONDON Barclays (BARC.L) is aiming to recruit up to 700 technology staff in the next 18 months at a new center in the United States that will develop applications for investment banking and consumer banking.

 The London-based bank opened its technology hub in Dallas, Texas, on Thursday.
 It said it expects to have up to 700 staff there by the end of 2014, mostly new recruits but possibly including staff moved from other parts of the bank.